Parent Mentor

 2Gen Impact

-Parent Mentors report a significant decrease in perceived stress, and a significant increase in participants feeling more engaged in their community.
-Those who are parents also reported an increase in their sense of parenting competence.
+Parent Mentors report increasing their confidence in accessing community resources.
+Those who are parents of children and youth also report increased engagement in their own child’s education.
 Teachers who have a Parent Mentor in the classroom report academic gains for their students, and say that students have an improved attitude towards learning.

 PARENT MENTOR OUTCOMES